Relativistic three-body effects in hierarchical triples: Calculating 3BpN cross terms

 \subsection{Lagrange Planetary Equations}

-Equations~(\ref{eq:perturbkepler1}) and (\ref{eq:perturbkepler2}) constitute a second order differential equation for the positions and velocities of the two orbits.
-It is possible to rewrite this as a first order differential equation for the time-dependent osculating orbital elements $\{p_i,e_i,\iota_i,\omega_i,\Omega_i\}$ (e.g. see Ref.~\cite{Brouwer1961MethodsMechanics}), where $i=1,2$ labels the inner and outer orbit, respectively.
+Equations~(\ref{eq:perturbkepler1}) and (\ref{eq:perturbkepler2}) constitute a second-order differential equation for the positions and velocities of the two orbits.
+It is possible to rewrite this as a first-order differential equation for the time-dependent osculating orbital elements $\{p_i,e_i,\iota_i,\omega_i,\Omega_i\}$ (e.g. see Ref.~\cite{Brouwer1961MethodsMechanics}), where $i=1,2$ labels the inner and outer orbit, respectively.
 The positions and velocities of each orbit are defined in terms of the orbital elements as

-where the bases $(\bm{n},\bm{\lambda},\bm{h})$ and $(\bm{N},\bm{\Lambda},\bm{H})$ of the inner and outer orbits, respectively, can be defined with respect to a reference basis $(\bm{e}_{X},\bm{e}_{Y},\bm{e}_{Z})$ as
+where the bases $\lbrace \bm{n},\bm{\lambda},\bm{h} \rbrace$ and $\lbrace \bm{N},\bm{\Lambda},\bm{H} \rbrace$ of the inner and outer orbits, respectively, can be defined with respect to a reference basis $\lbrace \bm{e}_{X},\bm{e}_{Y},\bm{e}_{Z} \rbrace$ as

 The basis vector $\bm{e}_{Z}$ is conventionally chosen to align with the total angular momentum of the triple.
-The true anomalies $f$ and $F$ of the inner and outer orbits, respectively, track the phase of each orbit. $\omega_i$ is the argument of pericenter, and $\Omega_i$ is the longitude of ascending node.
+The true anomalies $f$ and $F$ of the inner and outer orbits, respectively, track the phase of each orbit. $\omega_i$ is the argument of the pericenter, and $\Omega_i$ is the longitude of the ascending node.

 The dynamical equations recast in terms of the above osculating orbital elements are referred to as the Lagrange planetary equations.
 For the inner binary, the planetary equations read